-Many business take unnecessary risks when it comes to documenting their arrangements.
-Often agreements are done by handshake, which is all very well when things go as planned.
-We often see this with start-up businesses – people want to show their trustworthiness by no requiring legal documentation.
+Many businesses take unnecessary risks when it comes to documenting their arrangements.
+Often agreements are done with a handshake, which is all very well when things go as planned.
+We often see this with start-up businesses – people want to show their trustworthiness by not requiring legal documentation.
 The problem with verbal agreements is that often when differences of opinion arise later on, people’s recollections of what was agreed to often vary considerably.
 Having an agreement properly documented avoids legal disputes down the track because, if the document is well prepared, most potential future problems have been identified and provided for in a clear way.

 Verbal contracts will not usually contemplate a variety of terms and conditions that will be found in almost every professionally drafted contract.
 For example:

 - While in some cases legislation implies warranties into a contract for the supply of goods and services, these generally only apply if the price is less than a set amount, or the goods are not provided for re-supply.
 As such if you are buying a large piece of machinery, or equipment to be on-sold you will likely have limited recourse against the supplier unless a properly drafted warranty is in place.

 - A well drafted indemnity clause takes into account the ability of each party to control the risk of any loss or damage and apportions the liability for that risk accordingly.
 If this has not been considered and put into writing you may find yourself open to liability over which you have limited or no control.

 - While we all hope that our contractual relations go smoothly, with a satisfactory outcome for everyone, the simple fact is that this does not always happen, just ask our litigation team.
 In such a case it is advantageous to have in place an agreed process for discussing and resolving any disputes, including requiring mediation.
 Without such your only option may be costly litigation where you could wind up having little or no say in the outcome.

 Understanding the terms of a Contract